Sai Pallavi: Early career (2015–2016)

-In 2014, while she was studying in Tbilisi, Georgia, film-director Alphonse Puthren offered her the role of Malar in his film Premam.
+In 2014, while she was studying in Tbilisi, Georgia, film-director Alphonse Puthren had approached her six years before, through clippings from a reality show which she had participated, showcased in Facebook.
+Alphonse initially gave her an offer to act in his film which she refused, and after six years, he phoned to Pallavi, in which she thought him as a stalker and wanted to lodge a police complaint on him.
+But later misunderstood after Alphonse forcibly introduced himself.
+Then, She accepted the role of Malar in his film Premam.
 She shot the film over the holidays and, after the shooting finished, returned to her studies.
 She went on to win several "Best Female Debut" awards that year, including the Filmfare Award for Best Female Debut.
+Years later, in an interview, Alphonse revealed that Asin was initially considered for the character Malar, played by Pallavi, following a fan's request.